cosmos-konstanz/cosmos-konstanz.github.io/FAQ.md

 **Q: How much does it cost to participate at COSMOS?**

-**A:** All invited participants will receive free accomodations and a generous travel stipend that will cover all rail travel and full to partial coverage of flights.
+**A:** All invited participants will receive free accommodations and a generous travel stipend that will cover all rail travel and full to partial coverage of flights.

-**Q: Will I be able to participant online**
+**Q: Will I be able to participate online**

 **A:** We anticipate an in-person meeting, but have a contingency plan for an online workshop if meeting in person is not possible.